Massachusetts Route 225

 Route 225 is a state highway in the U.S. state of Massachusetts.
 The highway runs 31.100 mi from Route 2A in Lunenburg in northeastern Worcester County east to Route 2 in Lexington.
 Route 225 serves the western Middlesex County towns of Shirley, Groton, Westford, and Carlisle.
-The highway also passes through Bedford along its concurrency with Route 4, which terminates at the same junction with Route 2.
+The highway also passes through Bedford along its concurrency with Route 4, which ends at the same junction with Route 2.

 Route description

+Lunenberg – Shirley

 Route 225 begins at an intersection with Route 2A (Massachusetts Avenue) on the east side of the town of Lunenburg in Worcester County.
 The two-lane highway's name changes from Old Massachusetts Avenue to Groton Road when it enters the town of Shirley in Middlesex County.
 Route 225's name is West Main Street between its two crossings of the Nashua River—at the Shirley–Groton town line and closer to the center of Groton—and continues from the latter crossing as Long Hill Road.

+Groton - Westford

 The highway turns north onto Farmers Row to run concurrently with Route 111, then the two routes follow Pleasant Street, which crosses the Nashua River Rail Trail, until Route 111 diverges onto Elm Street.
 Route 225 continues on Pleasant Street until it joins Route 119 on Main Street.
 Near the south end of downtown, the routes meet the west end of Route 40 (Lowell Road).

 Route 225 and Route 119 continue southeast along Boston Road to their split in the southeast corner of Groton, where Route 119 continues along Boston Road while Route 225 turns east onto Forge Village Road.
 The highway enters the town of Westford along Prescott Street and has a grade crossing of a railroad, where the highway continues on Pleasant Street.
 Southeast of the town center, Route 225 continues along Concord Road.
-The highway crosses over Interstate 495 (I-495) with no access shortly before its western junction with Route 110 (Littleton Road).
+The highway crosses under Interstate 495 (I-495) with no access shortly before its western junction with Route 110 (Littleton Road).
 The two routes briefly run concurrently on four-lane Littleton Road before Route 225 diverges onto Concord Road, which becomes Carlisle Road midway between Route 110 and Route 27 (Acton Road).
 East of Route 27, Route 225 enters Carlisle, where the highway follows Westford Street and then Bedford Road east of the town center.

+Bedford

+Route 225 crosses the Concord River and enters the town of Bedford on Carlisle Road.
+At the west end of the town center, the highway joins Route 4 on North Road before the two highways join Route 62 (Concord Road) on The Great Road.
+Route 62 splits north onto Brookside Road and the remaining two routes cross the Shawsheen River and continue to Lexington, which they enter on Bedford Street.